HuylenbroeckFlorent/URBot/README.md

 v.2.3
 Still can freeze sometimes.
 Can run for ~12h.
 Improved auto-seller, made the choice of sorting easier.
 No console showing.
-Operate faster.
+Operates faster.
 Sells a card every 2.000s. https://youtu.be/Una60nVkD3E